angryreid/algorithm/17_Exam/src/emma/dfs/README.md

 22. **Understand** : Understand the code of the problem.
 How to understand the solution of the problem.
 23. **Implement** : Implement the code of the problem.
 How to implement the solution of the problem.

+## Solution

+1. Define the state of the problem.
+2. What's the condition to return the result of the state.
+3. How to set the loop to iterate over the choices.

 ## Exams

 <!-- create markdown table with following columns -->